vazco/github-actions-branch-name/README.md

 ### Note
 As of this commit, this action only explicitly accounts for `pull_request` and `push` events.
-If other events do not behave like those this action has to be extended.
+If other events do not behave like those, this action has to be extended.

 ### Development
 Clone the repo and install dependencies with `yarn`.